 But that is not how things are.
 Collectively, Earth’s rocks provide a continuous record.
-Like the Turin papyrus of Egyptian kings, the record is fragmentary and often difficult to decipher, but at least it gives us something to go on, and the fossils within the rocks can be both spectacular and revealing.
-They provide an opportunity to investigate life’s history almost back to the beginning.
+Like the Turin papyrus of Egyptian kings, the record is fragmentary and difficult to decipher, but at least it gives us something to go on, and the fossils within the rocks can be spectacular.
+Some familiar-looking, others foreign, they provide an opportunity to investigate life’s history almost back to the beginning.
 They represent a mystery which we can try to solve, in the hope of answering some of man’s profoundest questions.

-On the one hand, science, when most true to its principles, is always looking to test explanations, both against further data and against alternative explanations; in the interests of truth it is always prepared to throw out what does not pass muster.
-On the other, it is an activity practised by human beings, and human beings are not merely emotional animals but spiritual ones, with strong feelings when it comes to religious matters.
+Science, when most true to its principles, is always looking to test explanations, both against further data and against alternative explanations; in the interests of truth it is always prepared to throw out what does not pass muster.
+However, it is also an activity practised by human beings, with strong feelings when it comes to the nature of reality.
 When science seeks to understand how the heavens, the earth and everything in them came into existence, it is exploring religious as much as scientific questions.

 This site offers a different approach, leading to different explanations.
 If we can clear our minds of ideological baggage, we may find that there is truth on both sides: evidence for large-scale evolution in the fossil record over tens of thousands of years and also evidence for an originating creation that was subsequently undone.
 The opposing camps fall short chiefly when they deny, or ignore, the most compelling evidence on the other side.
 We need to move beyond the polemics which assume that evolution and creation are mutually exclusive.